Fact-checked against Services Australia — Concession and health care cards on 2026-04-25.

 - Some private-sector discounts (varying by retailer and provider)

-The card is issued for a defined period and renews automatically while the underlying payment continues.
-If the payment stops, the card stops with it.
-The Services Australia Health Care Card page has the current details.
+The card runs for a set period and renews itself while the payment keeps going.
+Lose the payment and you lose the card with it.
+For the current detail, see the Services Australia Health Care Card page.

 The Low Income Health Care Card

-The Low Income Health Care Card (LIHCC) is a separate card available to Australian residents whose income falls below a published threshold over the previous eight weeks — without requiring receipt of any other Centrelink payment.
-It’s the card most working Australians on average or below-average incomes are most likely to qualify for and not realise.
-Right.
+The Low Income Health Care Card (LIHCC) is the one to pay attention to.
+It’s a separate card open to Australian residents whose income sits below a published threshold over the previous eight weeks – and crucially, you don’t need to be on any other Centrelink payment to get it.
+This is the card most working Australians on average or below-average incomes would actually qualify for, and most of them never realise it.

 The eligibility test: